BjartN/go-wxtile/README.md

 * resample a grid
 * draw resampled grid into an image
 * ...and, for no good reason, code to test various methods of compression and serialization.

-TODO:
-Put all snippets together to form a tool that can create a tileset based on downloaded grib (weather) data.